Shiriny24/colossus/docs/source/halo_profile.rst

   of the derived profile classes.
 * There are two fundamental aspects to a profile model: it's functional form, and the values of the parameters of this form.
 These parameters should be independent from each other, i.e., parameters should not be derivable from the other parameters.
-Such derived variables should be stored as options rather than parameters.
+* Other quantities, such as settings and values derived from the parameters, are stored as options.
+  Options cannot be varied in a fit, and are not generally meant to be modified by the user once the profile has been instantiated.
 * The functional form cannot be changed once the profile object has been instantiated, i.e., the user cannot change the outer profile terms, density function etc.
 * The values of the parameters can be changed either directly by the user or during fitting.
 After